dldl/webservice/README.md

 Usage
 -----

-Here is a simple commented example to see how it can be used:
+Here is a simple example to see how this library can be used:

 ```php
 <?php